BenzaidYasmine/WebSiteBasics/README.md

 # WebSiteBasics
-this app is an courses on coursera : https://www.coursera.org/learn/website-coding/home/welcome
+This app is an courses on coursera : https://www.coursera.org/learn/website-coding/home/welcome

-i use html 5 and css 3
+I use html 5 and css 3